 Spyderco paid a great deal of attention to the refinement of the ergonomics on the Tenacious.
 The knife fills my hand perfectly without being bulky.
 The thickness is spot on and makes the knife feel solid.
 I have average sized palms with slightly short fingers.
 Additionally, the curvature on the belly of the blade allows you to use the entire length while maintaining maximum cutting power since it doesn’t taper off too quickly.

 Now for value, which is indeed what makes this knife so impressive.
-At the time I am writing this, you can get a Spyderco Tenacious on Amazon.com for $32 and change in black with a plain edge, and shipping is free!
-Please realize how insanely low this is for the knife I just described above.
-I have had many knives under $30 with failing locks, edges that don’t stay sharp, etc. The fact is, is Spyderco wrote “S30V” on the blade instead of “8Cr13MoV”, they could probably triple the price of the knife considering the quality and it would still sell reliably.
+At the time I am writing this, you can get a Spyderco Tenacious on Amazon.com for pretty cheap with a plain edge!
+I have had many similarly priced knives with failing locks, edges that don’t stay sharp, etc. The fact is, if Spyderco wrote “S30V” on the blade instead of “8Cr13MoV”, they could probably triple the price of the knife considering the quality and it would still sell reliably.
 You can find other knives with the same level of build quality, but I haven’t really encountered anything else this good at the price point.

 Overall this knife is excellent on its own merit, but when you consider price it becomes the best of the best.
 As reviewed on the main site, the Spyderco Tenacious gets 8.3 out of 10 stars as reviewed by 16 different people.
 By this site’s standard with that many reviewers, that is extremely high.
 As an added bonus, if you are currently thinking that the Tenacious is a little too big, check out the Spyderco Persistence which is in the same family with the same quality and price point, which can be had on Amazon.com by clicking here.
 Additionally, you can check out the Ambitious for another even smaller knife in the same family.
 And if the Tenacious is a little bit too small, there’s also the Resilience of course.